ggorlen/rene/README.md

 ### Arrays and 1-indexing

-Rene uses an `Array` type as a wrapper for making `np.array`s. `Array` prepends an extra row of zeroes on every dimension, giving you the option to index at 0 and enabling 1-based indexing otherwise.
+Rene uses an `Array` type as a wrapper for making [NumPy `array`s](https://numpy.org/doc/stable/reference/generated/numpy.array.html). `Array` prepends an extra row of uninitialized values on every dimension, giving you the option to index at 0 and enabling 1-based indexing otherwise.

 There are two function calls that make 1-indexed arrays:
-- `array_of_zeros(*dimensions)` (alias: `table_of_zeros`): although this array is zero-initialized, it's a very good idea to write loops to initialize it explicitly.
+- `Array(*dimensions)` (alias: `Table`): this array is uninitialized so you'll need to write explicit loops to set values.
+You can use `INFINITY` and `NEGATIVE_INFINITY` instead of `float("inf")` to keep .
 - `array_from_iterable(it)`: converts an iterable to a 1-indexed iterable.
 You won't need to call this; the transpiler will insert calls for you on any `Array` parameters.
 Currently, Rene doesn't generate code to stop you from illegally accessing index 0 on these parameters since it's the same structure as your arrays/tables, so take care.

 Rene does support strings but they're not 1-indexed.
 You could call `s = array_from_iterable(s)`, but strings are mainly available for debugging messages rather than DP logic.
 Use an `Array` parameter if your function receives a string.